-No. Critical Compliance Issues (Red Comments) NO. Permit Section Permit Language Comment Proposed Clarification 6.
-Permit Section Part III.A.2.a.vi.(pg.49) vi.
+No. Critical Compliance I ssues (Red Comments) NO. Permit Section Permit Language Comment Proposed Clarification 6.
+Part III.A.2.a.vi.(pg.49) vi.
 Municipal operations, and activities, in the watershed must eliminate their potential to discharge oxygen depleting pollutants.
 This is similar in nature to comments on Section III.A.2.a.iv, p 49 and exceeds the MEP standard.
 No mention of MEP.
 For example, a tree (dead leaves) has the potential to cause a discharge of oxygen depleting pollutants.
 COUNTY REQUEST (12/10/2016): "Eliminate their potential" means to eliminate sources to the MEP.
 SCDHEC RESPONSE (12/17/2016): While there is a practical aspect to Storm Water Management Program (SWMP) implementation, the minimum requirement of the permit is to develop, implement, and enforce a SWMP designed to reduce the discharge of pollutants from the MS4 to the maximum extent practicable (MEP), to protect water quality, and to satisfy the appropriate water quality requirements of the Clean Water Act.
 After two permit cycles, increased number of adverse water quality impacts, non-numeric water quality based effluent limitations expressed as permit requirements became necessary to achieve water quality standards and /or to protect narrative water quality criteria, numeric water quality criteria, or both, as consistent with the assumptions and requirements of available wasteload allocations.
 Implementation of the WQBEL in Part III.A of the permit is expected to reverse the adverse pollution trends; therefore, protecting water quality.
 COUNTY COUNTER RESPONSE (1/1/2021): While there is mention of MEP in the SCDHEC response, it still reinforces the permit requirement.
 The second half of the response discounts MEP.
 The County requests that the use of MEP be applied to this permit requirement in the third cycle permit.
 The County has included revised Part III, IV, and V sections of the permit as a part of the permit renewal package that would adequately address this issue if the sections were included in the third permit cycle.
-While there is a practical aspect to Storm Water Management Program (SWMP) implementation, the minimum requirement of the permit is to develop, implement, and enforce a SWMP designed to reduce the discharge of pollutants from the MS4 to the maximum exterprotect water quality, and to satisfy the appropriate water quality requirements of the Clean Water Act.
-After two permit cycles, increased quality impacts, non-numeric water quality based effluent limitations expressed as permit requirements became necessary to achieve water for to protect narrative water quality criteria, numeric water quality criteria, or both, as consistent with the assumptions and requirement allocations.
-Implementation of the WQBEL in Part III.A of the permit is expected to reverse the adverse pollution trends; therefore, protect uce the discharge of pollutants from the MS4 to the maximum extent practicable (MEP), to sirements of the Clean Water Act.
-After two permit cycles, increased number of adverse water expressed as permit requirements became necessary to achieve water quality standards and iteria, or both, as consistent with the assumptions and requirements of available wasteload
+SCDHEC FULL RESPONSE (12/17/2016): While there is a practical aspect to Storm Water Management Program (SWMP) implementation, the minimum requirement of the permit is to develop, implement, and enforce a SWMP designed to reduce the discharge of pollutants from the MS4 to the maximum extent practicable (MEP), to protect water quality, and to satisfy the appropriate water quality requirements of the Clean Water Act.
+After two permit cycles, increased number of adverse water quality impacts, non-numeric water quality based effluent limitations expressed as permit requirements became necessary to achieve water quality standards and /or to protect narrative water quality criteria, numeric water quality criteria, or both, as consistent with the assumptions and requirements of available wasteload allocations.
+Implementation of the WQBEL in Part III.A of the permit is expected to reverse the adverse pollution trends; therefore, protecting water quality.